cooperaj/rmwd-site/content/post/2022-11-17-mastodon-on-dokku/index.md

 # giving it somewhere to live
 dokku storage:ensure-directory mastodon
 dokku storage:mount /var/lib/dokku/data/storage/mastodon:/config

+# This tells dokku where our Mastodon container will expose it's services
+dokku proxy:ports-set http:80:80 https:443:443
 ```

 Now we want to configure our Mastodon application with some things as per [their documentation](https://docs.joinmastodon.org/admin/config/)